What is an Email Client? And Do I Really Need One?

 Integration | May integrate with other services offered by the email provider, like Google Drive for Gmail. | Can often integrate with various apps and services. |

 Here’s a scenario: Imagine you have three different email accounts for personal use, work, and your side hustle.
+You need a simple email client to access all information in a single space.

 With webmail, you’d probably have one tab open for each email account, going back and forth between them, or keep logging in and out to check each one.

 With an email client, all three inboxes live harmoniously in one program, saving you time and the hassle of juggling multiple tabs.
+It also makes it easier to search for a client email address under different inboxes.

 What Is an Example of an Email Client?